laurenqu/laurenqu.github.io/_portfolio/Cats.md

 ### Figure 2

 ![Cat 2]<br/><img src='images/cat2.jpg' width="300">

 *Figure 3: Cat 2 after a grooming session, with visible fur and tools.*

 In this image, **Cat 2** exhibits a tense posture, likely due to the grooming activity, which is a common behavior in cats who may find grooming stressful.

+## Discussion

+One possible hypothesis is that **Cat 2** was groomed twice due to an error made by the operator.
+As a result, both **Cat 1** and **Cat 2** exhibited different responses to the grooming process. **Cat 2** showed noticeable signs of stress, potentially due to the repeated grooming, whereas **Cat 1** appeared much more relaxed.
+Further observations are needed to better understand how grooming affects the behavior and well-being of domestic cats, particularly in cases where mistakes occur during the grooming process.

 ## Conclusion